Elkhorn First United Methodist Church

 Go in peace and serve the Lord.

-Please pray for these church members, family, and friends: Ken Aldrich, Arla Green, Kathy Fulton, Helen Hall, Betty Rader, Gayle Ostrander, Rod Paulsen, Dave Steiner, DeMarcos, Jeff Debbink, Jon Sperandeo, Duane Wuttke, family and friends of Wayne Marek
+Please pray for these church members, family, and friends: Colleen Papenfus, Ken Aldrich, Arla Green, Helen Hall, Betty Rader, Gayle Ostrander, Rod Paulsen, DeMarcos, Jeff Debbink, Jon Sperandeo, Ginny Matelski, Livingston, family of Dave Steiner, Christmas is for Kids program, Spirit of Hope homeless shelter, families affected by cold weather and winter storms

 Your prayer requests can be updated by calling the church office at 262-723-2629 or sending an email to [email protected]